Lithuanian Armed Forces: Restoration and NATO

-Following the restoration of independence, the modern armed forces were formally restored on 25 April 1990 with the establishment of the Department of National Defence.
-After the January Events, the Voluntary National Defence Service was formed from lightly armed volunteers.
+Following the restoration of independence, the defence forces were formally reestablished on 25 April 1990 with the creation of the Department of National Defence.
+After the January Events, the Voluntary National Defence Service was formed of lightly armed volunteers.
 The Lithuanian Armed Forces were officially restored on 19 November 1992.
-Western European countries, especially Sweden, helped to form the initial force by selling or donating excess equipment.
-However, soon Lithuania started modernising its military, becoming the first European country to acquire US-made FGM-148 Javelin systems in 2001, followed by the FIM-92 Stinger purchase in 2002.
+Western European countries, especially Sweden, helped to arm the initial force by selling or donating excess equipment.
+Lithuania began the modernisation of its military, becoming the first European country to acquire the US-made FGM-148 Javelin systems in 2001 and the FIM-92 Stinger systems in 2002.

 Lithuania applied for NATO membership in 1994 and eventually joined the alliance in 2004.
-It has since modernised its Armed Forces and has participated in many international missions, including the NATO-led mission in Afghanistan and others.
+It has modernised its armed forces and participated in various international missions including the NATO-led mission in Afghanistan.
+Conscription ended in September 2008, but was reintroduced in 2015 due to deteriorating geopolitical environment after the Russia's military intervention in Ukraine.
+NATO also responded by establishing the NATO Enhanced Forward Presence in 2017 with a battlegroup in Lithuania which was led by Germany.

+After the Russian invasion of Ukraine

+After the 2022 Russian invasion of Ukraine, Lithuania rapidly increased the defence spending, becoming one of the top spenders by GDP in the NATO military alliance.
+The following years marked major acquisitions, including M142 HIMARS with the ATACMS tactical ballistic missiles, additional NASAMS medium-range air defence systems and artillery ammunition.
+In 2023, Lithuanian leadership approved the plans to form an army division, based on the three army brigades.
+As part of the plan, the country also decided to acquire Leopard 2 tanks.
+In 2023, Germany agreed to deploy a brigade in Lithuania on a permanent basis.
+The Bundeswehr's 45th Panzer Brigade, consisting of ~5,000 troops, is scheduled to be deployed by 2027.
+On 28 January 2025, the 1st Division was re-created.

 Organization

 The President of Lithuania is the commander-in-chief of the Lithuanian Armed Forces according to the Constitution of Lithuania.
 Ministry of National Defence is directly responsible for the organisation of the defence system.
 Chief of Defence (Kariuomenės vadas) is subordinate to the Minister of National Defence.
 Defence Staff (Gynybos štabas) of the Armed Forces is responsible for the preparation of defence and mobilisation plans.

-The Lithuanian Armed Forces consist of the Lithuanian Land Force, Lithuanian Air Force, Lithuanian Naval Force, Lithuanian Special Operations Force and other units: Logistics Command, Training and Doctrine Command, Headquarters Battalion, Military Police.
-Directly subordinated to the Chief of Defence are the Special Operations Force and Military Police.
-The Reserve Forces are under command of the Lithuanian National Defence Volunteer Forces.
+The Lithuanian Armed Forces consist of the Lithuanian Land Force, Lithuanian Air Force, Lithuanian Navy, Lithuanian Special Operations Force and other units:

+Support branches of the Armed Forces: